 5. Serving Suggestions

-Consider pairing your dish with a crisp green salad or warm, crusty bread to complement the rich creamy sauce.
-If you enjoy wine, a chilled Sauvignon Blanc or a light Pinot Grigio works beautifully with the flavors of the pasta dish.
+Pair it with a crisp salad or some crusty bread to soak up the sauce.
+If you drink wine, a chilled Sauvignon Blanc or Pinot Grigio is a nice match.

 6. Variations and Customizations